WordPressBugBounty/plugins-simple-urls/simple-urls/readme.txt

 === Changelog ===

+= 133 =
+* Released: August 18, 2025
+* Improved the upgrade process from Lite to Pro

 = 132 =
 * Released: May 8, 2025
 * Fixed a bug related to new PHP versions